pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli class find --help` for details.
-* **get** to get a single class defined by the required CLASSNAME argument in the default namespace or the namespace defined with this subcommand displayed in the format defined by the ``--output-format``/``-o`` general option.
+* **get** to get a single class defined by the required CLASSNAME argument in the default namespace or the namespace defined with this command displayed in the format defined by the ``--output-format``/``-o`` general option.
 If successul it displays the returned class, otherwise it displays the exception generated.
 It can display the classes/classnames in the :term:`CIM model